-Montenegro: Krnovo wind farm to be put into operation in November27.
-September 2017. / SEE Energy News
+Montenegro: Krnovo wind farm to be put into operation in November, SEE Energy News

 According to Montenegrin media, The Ministry of Sustainable Development and Tourism has issued an use permit for Krnovo wind farm and it is expected that it will leave trial operation in November.
 This would be the first wind farm in Montenegro.